Search by Algolia

 NLP and machine learning

-With NLP, computers are able to detect language patterns and identify relationships between words to understand what people truly want.
+Through natural language search using NLP, computers are able to detect language patterns and identify relationships between words to understand what people truly want.
 NLP is at the heart of voice assistants like Alexa and Siri, and it is why Google trained its AI to be more conversational by having the intelligence engine read 2,865 romance novels.

 In order for computer programs to automatically act on their understanding of human language and provide responses that improve in time, machine learning is required.
 Machine learning is the science of getting machines to perform actions without explicitly being programmed using mathematical formulas.
 A machine analyzes data fed into the system and continuously finds patterns and connections in it using algorithms, performing tasks that would take a human team weeks or years.
-These tasks might include recommending books, based on similar users’ purchases, to someone who searches for “best political biographies,” and automatically detecting common spelling errors, such as the one in “easy zuchini bread recipe,” and then compensating for these errors in search results.

 The need for AI-powered search is growing